art3miz18/art3miz18/README.md

 <img  src="./thoughtworks-gif_dribbble.gif" height="290px" align="right" />

-- 🙋‍♂️ All about me is at
+- 🙋‍♂️ All About Me is at
 <-- **[My Website](https://soumyajit.vercel.app/)** -->

-- 🔭 I’m currently working on `Something Intresting`.
+- 🔭 I’m currently working on `Something interesting`.

-- 🌱 I’m currently learning `LLM's and Machine Learning`
+- 🌱 I’m currently learning `LLMs and Machine Learning`

 - 👯 I’m looking to collaborate for `Dev Projects`